 All funds are classified into fund types and the number of funds a government uses can vary.
-The City of Peachtree Corners currently uses three governmental funds and two proprietary funds to account for the use of financial resources.
-The City's funds are detailed below by fund type.
+The City of Peachtree Corners currently uses the three governmental funds, two proprietary funds, one fiduciary fund, and one component unit to account for the use of financial resources.

+The following funds are appropriated: